SVignesh-22/Marvel_Report-Level_0/README.md

 [Google Cloud Skills Boost](https://www.skills.google/public_profiles/a98d3c5d-b309-4e85-8d12-e1dce65d66c0)

 # Task 17:Introduction to VR
-Fo this task, I explored and deep dived into the info of **Virtual Reality** (VR) and also **Augmented Reality** (AR) figuring out its definition, difference, significance, current trends, scope and also about some of the Indian Companies working in this sector.
+For this task, I explored and deep dived into the info of **Virtual Reality** (VR) and also **Augmented Reality** (AR) figuring out its definition, difference, significance, current trends, scope and also about some of the Indian Companies working in this sector.
 Here is my Report:
 [Report](https://github.com/SVignesh-22/task17_marvel.git)